SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/vmware-carbon-black.md

 ## Collect Logs for VMware Carbon Black

-This page provides instructions for adding a hosted collector, HTTP, and S3 sources, then configuring collection agents to collect findings for the Carbon Black App.
+This section provides instructions for adding a hosted collector, HTTP, and S3 sources, then configuring collection agents to collect findings for the Carbon Black App.

 ### Collection overview